+KY.3.OA.5 Coherence KY.3.NBT.3→ KY.4.NBT.5→KY.5.NBT.5 KY.3.MD.7 KY.4.NBT.6 Divide up to four-digit dividends by one-digit divisors.
+Find Student use a variety of models (rectangular arrays and area models) whole number quotients and remainders using and strategies to divide up to four-digit dividends by one-digit divisors. strategies based on place value 1,000 300 70 5 the properties of operations 1,000 x 4 300 x 4 70 x 4 5 x 4 1,000 300 the relationship between multiplication and division 4 4,000 1,200 280 20 70 + 5 Illustrate and explain the calculation by using equations, rectangular $5,500 \div 4 = ?$ arrays and/or area models.

+Note: By the end of grade 4 students should be able to model, write and explain division by a one-digit divisor.

+KY.3.OA.5

+Coherence KY.3.OA.6 \rightarrow KY.4.NBT.6 \rightarrow KY.5.NBT.6

+KY.3.MD.7

-KV 3 OA 5 Concrence $KY.3.NBI.3 \rightarrow KY.4.NBI.5 \rightarrow KY.5.NBI.5$ KY.3.MD.7 KY.4.NBT.6 Divide up to four-digit dividends by one-digit divisors.
-Find whole number quotients and remainders using strategies based on place value the properties of operations the relationship between multiplication and division Illustrate and explain the calculation by using equations, rectangular arrays and/or area models.
-MP.3, MP.7, MP.8 Student use a variety of models (rectangular arrays and area models) and strategies to divide up to four-digit dividends by one-digit divisors. $ \begin{array}{r}1,000 & 300 & 70 & 5\\ \hline 1,000 & 4 & 300 & 4 & 70 & 4 & 5x & 4\\ \hline 4,000 & 1,200 & 280 & 20 & \frac{1,000}{300} \\ \hline 70 & \pm & 5\\ \hline 1,375 & 5,500 & \pm & 4 = ?\\ \end{array} $ Note: By the end of grade 4 students should be able to model, write and explain division by a one-digit divisor. $ \begin{array}{r}KY.3.OA.5 \\ \hline Coherence & KY.3.OA.6 \rightarrow & KY.4.NBT.6 \rightarrow & KY.5.NBT.6 \\ \end{array} $ KY.3.MD.7 Attending to the Standards for Mathematical Practice Students select from their repertoire of strategies to solve multi-digit whole number addition or subtraction problems.
-For example, for the problem 345,402 - 67,087 = 🗆, a student might choose to stack it and subtract using an algorithm.
-The same student seeing 56,708 - 9,998 =, might notice how close the subtrahend (second value) is to 10,000 and decide to subtract 10,000 and add two onto the answer (MP.2).
+Students select from their repertoire of strategies to solve multi-digit whole number addition or subtraction problems.
+For example, for the problem $345,402 - 67,087 = \Box$, a student might choose to stack it and subtract using an algorithm.
+The same student seeing $56,708 - 9,998 = $, might notice how close the subtrahend (second value) is to 10,000 and decide to subtract 10,000 and add 2 onto the answer (MP.2).
 In general, students determine their approach based on the numbers in the problem seeking an efficient strategy.
 For multiplication and division, students recognize the relationship between area and multiplication and take advantage of rectangular arrays to model multiplication problems (MP.4).
 In creating such models and recording them as equations, students notice repetitive actions in computation and make generalizations to solve other similar problems (MP.8).
 Students explain how and why their selected models and/or algorithms work (MP.3).